Feb

 View Event →

-Powerful Tools for Caregivers in Monroe County (in-person)
+Powerful Tools for Caregivers - Ontario County

 Powerful Tools for Caregivers is a 6-week educational program that focuses on the needs of family caregivers of individuals with chronic conditions.
 Family caregivers develop a variety of self-care tools to: